freeCodeCamp/freeCodeCamp/guide/english/git/git-checkout/index.md

 ### Checkout a specific commit

-to checkout a specific commit, run the command:
+To checkout a specific commit, run the command:
 ```shell
 git checkout specific-commit-id
 ```
-we can get the specific commit id's by running:
+We can get the specific commit id's by running:
 ```shell
 git log
 ```